Cornell-MAE-UG/fa25-portfolio-JJ-Bellinghieri/_projects/Thermo analysis.md

 ![Nozzle qualitative diagram]({{ "/assets/images/cv-nozzle.jpg" | relative_url }}){: .inline-image-l style="width: 350px"}
 ![Thrust Equation]({{ "/assets/images/thrust-eqn.jpg" | relative_url }}){: .inline-image-l style="width: 300px"}
 Finally, the hot, high pressure air reaches a converging-diverging nozzle, where it is accelerated above air's inlet speed.
-In the first part of the CV-nozzle, the cross sectional area decreases, and air velocity increases to maintain constant mass flow rate.
-If the air traveling through a CV nozzle has sufficient pressure and mass flow rate, as it does in supersonic operation of a ramjet, air reaches the speed of sound at the nozzle's throat, where area is lowest.
-The CV nozzle then increases in area, and the air, now moving at Mach 1, expands quickly and velocity rises supersonically above the original inlet speed.
+In the first part of the CD-nozzle, the cross sectional area decreases, and air velocity increases to maintain constant mass flow rate.
+If the air traveling through a CD nozzle has sufficient pressure and mass flow rate, as it does in supersonic operation of a ramjet, air reaches the speed of sound at the nozzle's throat, where area is lowest.
+The CD nozzle then increases in area, and the air, now moving at Mach 1, expands quickly and velocity rises supersonically above the original inlet speed.
 This is accompanied by a decrease in pressure.
 The increase in exit velocity above inlet velocity creates thrust, which we can model with the thrust equation.